You Know Exactly What Needs to Get Done. Starting it is The Problem.

 1. Start Here Audio

-Press play tomorrow morning before Outlook.
+Press play tomorrow morning before your inbox.
 Know exactly what to do first before the day starts pulling you in six directions.

 2. 14-Day Micro-Step Sprint